campossalex/Kafka/lab5.md

 # Lab 5

-- Create end to end latency metrics
+- Enable interceptor for Kafka clients
-- Review End to End latency in SMM
+- Review End to End latency metrics in SMM

 Open two terminals and cd to this exercise directory: